Why study nursing at UA’s Capstone College of Nursing?

 BlackBoard Learn is an online educational environment, better known as a course management system.
 Simply put, it is a web-based application used to make and host course web sites.

 RN to BSN

-Who is eligible to apply for the RN Mobility Tracks?
+Who is eligible to apply for RN Mobility?

-Students who meet the following criteria are eligible to apply for promotion into the RN Mobility Tracks:
+Students who meet the following criteria are eligible to apply for promotion into the RNto BSN program:

 - Successful completion of all lower division coursework

 - A minimum GPA of 2.5 on lower division coursework